Olga-Bagrova/VirPlaqCounter/README.md

 ### Usage

 To use the tool, prepare a directory with images for processing and results.
-Run **VirPlaqCounter.exe** and customize the job as you prefer. (*Now only Russian language is available*)
+Run **VirPlaqCounter.exe** and customize the job as you prefer.

 ### Repo content

+* 'pics' - images for .md
 * 'raw_data/' - examples of images that can be run
+* 'results' - example of the results
 * 'source_code/' - source code of the program. *This folder can be deleted after cloning, or it can be used to customize the program and run through python IDE*
 * 'README.md' - repository description
 * 'VirPlaqCounter.exe' - run the tool with GUI